Sonya-7/DS_Capstone-IBM-/README.md

-# DS_Capstone-IBM

 ## Introduction
-In this capstone, we will predict the likelihood of the Falcon 9 first stage landing successfully.
+This capstone is intended to predict the likelihood of the Falcon 9 first stage landing successfully.
 SpaceX advertises Falcon 9 rocket launches on its website, with a cost of $62 million; other providers cost upward of $165 million each, much of the savings is because SpaceX can reuse the first stage.
 Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 This capstone project is intended to mimic a real world Data Science problem and is my first attempt at putting all my Data Science knowlegde together in one body of work.
 I have assumed the role of a Data Scientist working for a startup company intending to compete with SpaceX, and in the process followed the Data Science methodology involving
 [API data collection](https://github.com/Sonya-7/DS_IBM_Capstone/blob/master/SpaceX%20Assessment%20(Data%20Cleaning).ipynb),